-Certain products can be used in field and broad beans during flowering and have been shown in trials to reduce the level of damage.
-This includes lambdacyhalothrin.
+Certain products can be used in field and broad beans during flowering and have been shown in historic trials to reduce the level of damage.
+This includes lambda-cyhalothrin.
 In broad beans several products containing lambda-cyhalothrin are available under Extension of Authorisation for Minor Uses.
-To improve control, work in recent LINK (DEFRA)\ and Innovate UK\\ research projects indicated that more reliable control of the pest was achieved by combining spray timing with temperature thresholds.
+More recently, insecticides have been less effective, and it is thought that this may be due to insecticide resistance.
+To improve control, work in LINK (DEFRA) and Innovate UK research projects indicated that more reliable control of the pest was achieved by combining spray timing with temperature thresholds.